 Navigating the emotions of talking about cancer

-If you want to navigate the emotions of talking about cancer here six useful tips to ensure you have these conversations:
+If you want to navigate the emotions of talking about cancer here are six useful tips to think about:

-- Keep the conversation neutral by saying that you heard they hadn’t been well, and were sorry to hear that.
+4. Keep the conversation neutral by saying that you heard they hadn’t been well, and were sorry to hear that.
 There’s a balance here between acting as if nothing has changed (so you risk the person with cancer feeling invisible) and being intrusive.
-You can say: “I just wanted you to know I’ve been thinking about you.”
+You can say that too: “I just wanted you to know I’ve been thinking about you”.
 Then take their lead as to whether you ask questions or not.
 Making statements, rather than asking questions, gives you time both to assess the situation as well as to decide whether what you have said is enough.

-- Take your cues as to how much to say/not say from the person – if they follow up your question with more information and appear to want to talk, just listen, without interrupting.
+5. Take your cues as to how much to say/not say from the person – if they follow up your question with more information and appear to want to talk, just listen, without interrupting.
 If it’s clear they don’t want to talk, or they move the conversation away from themselves, then take their lead and follow it.
-Don’t impose yourself on them with a lot of questions or fast talking because you might be uncomfortable.
+Don’t impose yourself on them with a lot of questions or fast talking because youmight be uncomfortable.